DELAWARE COUNTY

 Condit

 Delaware This was the passenger station.
-Here is an older photo.
 This station sat at Hocking and West William Streets with the passenger station on the east side of the tracks and the freight on the west side.
-They were on the south side of West William St.
+They were on the south side of West William Street.

 Delaware Freight station.
 See above.